-There are around 36,000 different programmes and courses available at undergraduate and post-graduate levels in French universities.
-Some undergraduate programmes and a large number of post-graduate programmes are taught at least partially in English.
+There are around 36,000 different programs and courses available at undergraduate and post-graduate levels in French universities.
+Some undergraduate programs and a large number of post-graduate programs are taught at least partially in English.
 You can find a list of more than 1,000 programs taught in English.
-You can also read more about studying in Paris.

-France has around 250 elite institutions called grandes écoles, 83 public universities and many other research institutes and specialised schools.
+France has around 250 elite institutions called grandes écoles, 83 public universities, as well as many other research institutes and specialized schools.

-Grandes écoles are the most prestigious higher education institutions in France, producing many politicians, top civil servants and scientists.
+Grandes écoles are the most prestigious higher education institutions in France, producing many politicians, top civil servants, and scientists.
 The two highest French universities in the THE world rankings – the École Polytechnique and École Normale Superieure – are grandes écoles.
-They usually specialise in a single area, often business or engineering, although some offer a wider range of subjects.
-Admission is by highly competitive entrance exams.
+They usually specialize in a single area, often business or engineering, although some offer a wider range of subjects.
+In fact, admission is by highly competitive entrance exams.
 They can be either public or private.
-They teach many programmes in English and enrol about 30,000 international students.
+They teach many programs in English and enroll about 30,000 international students.

-About 80 percent of university students in France go to a public university and about 10 percent of these are international students.
-Anyone who holds the baccalauréat (or a foreign equivalent) can enrol in French universities, which offer training in all disciplines.
-Public universities are funded by the French government and often include internships.
+About 80% of university students in France go to a public university; 10% of these are international students.
+Anyone who holds the baccalauréat (or equivalent) can enroll in French universities, which offer training in all disciplines.
+Public universities are funded by the French government and also often include internships.

-Many universities, research and specialised schools are grouped together in higher education and research clusters or PRES (pôles de recherche et d’enseignement supérieur) collaborating on courses, research and resources.
+Many universities, research and specialized schools are grouped together in higher education and research clusters or PRES (pôles de recherche et d’enseignement supérieur) collaborating on courses, research, and resources.
 Sometimes degrees are awarded by the PRES rather than individual institutions.
-There are some 20 PRES in France.
+In fact, there are some 20 PRES in France.

 - Licence (equivalent to the Bachelor’s degree) – three years, 180 ECTS.